LakshBhambhani/LeJOS/RubixsCubeScanner/README.md

 Download the data.txt file and add it in your project directory

 ### Step 3
-Run Cube Maker class to generate a 2D representation of your cube
+Run Cube Maker class to generate a 2D representation of your cube.
+You can use SampleTest.jpg if you dont have a cube

 ## NOTE: You might have to change some code in CubeMaker.class if your cube has different colours than mine.